ooospooky/What-Should-I-Wear/README.md

 ## 👩‍💻  Contributors

-Special thanks to my friend Jena, an excellent UI/UX designer, who has provided me with valuable UI suggestions throughout this project.
+Special thanks to my friend Jenna, an excellent UI/UX designer, who has provided me with valuable UI suggestions throughout this project.
 This collaboration with a UI/UX designer has been a great learning experience, teaching me effective communication and coordination skills, resulting in the creation of outstanding work.

 <p align="center">
   <a href="https://github.com/ooospooky/What-Should-I-Wear">